codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 The main disadvantages of **Word2Vec** and **GloVe** embedding is that they are unable to **encode unknown or out-of-vocabulary words**.

 Word2Vec which feeds whole words into the neural network, FastText first breaks the words into several sub-words (or n-grams) and then feed them into the neural network.

+#### Limitation of word Embeddings until here

+They don’t take into consideration the order of words in which they appear which leads to loss of syntactic and semantic understanding of the sentence.

 #### 4. ELMo - Embedding from Language Model (Brought by ALLenNLP)